Adjustment of status

 Adjustment of Status is one of the ways to acquire permanent residency in the US.
 To become a permanent resident of the US, an individual can choose between two methods based on their situation.
 The green card for family-based immigration can be obtained either through Adjustment of Status or Consular processing.

-Adjustment of Status, on the other hand, allows you to obtain the green card without leaving the country.
-But the process can be long, and not everyone is eligible for adjustment of status.
+Adjustment of Status, on the other hand, allows you to obtain a green card without leaving the country.
+But the process can belong, and not everyone is eligible for adjustment of status.
 There are strict rules governing the process that sometimes make even the immediate relatives of a US citizen ineligible for adjustment of status.
 It is recommended that you obtain legal counsel if you are considering this option.

 An immigrant petition needs to be filed on your behalf by a family member who is a citizen or some other sponsor.
 Once approved, you have to file the green card application, also called the form I-485, Application to Register Permanent Residence or Adjust Status.
 If your category permits, you can file form I-485 at the time of filing the petition.
 It is known as ‘concurrent filing.’
 The individuals seeking permanent residence under Adjustment of Status are also eligible to apply for a work permit while their case is pending.
 But if you wish to visit another country while the case is pending, you are expected to obtain ‘advance parole’ or permission from the authorities before leaving the US.
 Failure to do so can lead to rejection of your application as well as denying entry into the US.